River des Peres: History

 The River des Peres has functioned as a combined sanitary sewer and storm drain for over 100 years.
 In the early 1930s, following high demand for preventive safety measures brought on by a series of fatal floods, the river was channelized, with its upper sections redirected underground in large sewage pipes.
 Design and construction was led by the United States Army Corps of Engineers, Horner & Shifrin, and the Works Progress Administration.
 The lower banks of the river, most notably along Willmore Park and the River des Peres Greenway, were lined with quarried limestone, producing a distinct, lasting landmark.
 "Safety First / W.P.A." is written in mosaics along the eastern banks.
 This southern length of the river now has a sewer beneath it, and fills only as a result of heavy rains.

 In 1988, the American Society of Civil Engineers designated the River des Peres Sewage & Drainage Works as a National Historic Civil Engineering Landmark for the calculations involved, the large-scale trench dewatering methods, and the soil stabilization procedures.

+National Historic Civil Engineering Landmark is in Forest Park on Clayton Avenue about half mile west of South Kingshighway.